 - Idea consolidation across support tickets, sales notes, and direct submissions

-- Prioritization scoring based on request volume, revenue impact, and strategic fit
+- Feedback prioritization scoring based on request volume, revenue impact, and strategic fit

 - Stakeholder alignment tools for cross-team roadmap visibility